 American Medical Review Officer provides a comprehensive suite of medical review officer services for individuals and companies alike.
-These MRO services include the reviewing, reporting and analysis of random drug testing procedures by our certified and experienced Medical Review Officer, Dr. Donald S. Freedman.
+These MRO services include the receiving, reviewing, reporting and analysis of random drug testing procedures by our certified and experienced Medical Review Officer, Dr. Donald S. Freedman, M.D.

 The following is a listing of our medical review officer’s specific services and responsibilities as required by the Department of Health and Human Services (DHHS) SAMHSA Guidelines and Department of Transportation Procedures for Transportation Workplace Drug Testing as detailed in 49 CFR Part 40, as well as the AHCA guidelines, which govern FLORIDA DrugFree Workplace Drug Testing:

 - Receive all drug test results from a NIDA and/or AHCA certified laboratory.

 - Request, if needed, a quantitative description of test results, when allowable.

 - Receive and review copy of the original “Chain of Custody” document to determine if there are any fatal or correctable errors that may require cancellation of a test.

 - Review and interpret confirmed positive drug test results.

 - Conduct a medical interview with the donor for any confirmed positive, adulterated, substituted, or invalid test result.